microsoft/FluidFramework/examples/hosts/app-integration/external-data/README.md

 1. POST `broadcast-signal`: Broadcasts a Signal to the clients to alert them of an upstream change.
 Called by the Customer Service to let the Fluid service know that there has been a change in the data.

-In this way, it "echos" the webhook from the External Data Service to the Customer Service.
+In this way, it "echoes" the webhook from the External Data Service to the Customer Service.
 A prototype of the webhook subscription and signal broadcast lives is currently prototyped in Alfred [in a dev branch](https://github.com/microsoft/FluidFramework/blob/dev/external-data-prototyping/server/routerlicious/packages/lambdas/src/alfred/index.ts).

 On receiving the signal, the clients (or elected leader client) can then send a fetch call to retrieve the information and display it to screen by making a call to the external data server's GET `/fetch-tasks` endpoint.